madelyneriksen/madelyneriksen.com/content/posts/service-pattern-django.md

 [You can check out](https://github.com/mixxorz/django-service-objects) this really great module, but I have found in some applications it may not be sufficient, especially if you are using Django Rest Framework, Graphene, or (ironically) Django forms.

-The problem stems from Single Responsibility Principle (SRP). `service_objects` as implemented in the model are both how to present and how to preform an action.
+The problem stems from Single Responsibility Principle (SRP). `service_objects` as implemented in the model are both how to present and how to perform an action.
 You _should_ be able to change your controller layer without changing or breaking the underlying service.

 If your application is simple enough, `service_objects` is a great way to break business logic out of your models.
 But if you need more flexibility or compatibility at a deeper level with other modules (like `rest_framework`), you might want to roll your own.